CodeMC/Documentation/docs/faq/using-nms-repository.md

     As an example, if you use `1.21-R0.1-SNAPSHOT` for the Spigot API would you also need to use it for the NMS repository.
 ///

-/// tab | :simple-gradle: build.gradle.kts
+/// tab | :simple-kotlin: build.gradle.kts

 //// info |
 Press the :material-plus-circle: icon for extra info.